crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 ### 2. Understand the paper's experimental design

 Your team should meet and come to a consensus about which paper that you want will reproduce.
-You should pick a paper that you find to be interesting, and that you will be able to re-create in 1 week.
+You should pick a paper that you find to be interesting, and that you will be able to re-create in less than two weeks.
 It is not necessary to recreate every finding in a paper, it's fine to pick one or more of the experiments.

 For this part of the homework assignment, you should write a complete description of the experimental methodology described in the paper, and what its findings were.
 For the experimental methodology you should:
 1. List the experiments that were run